-It’s practically impossible for a business to operate in today’s market without a social media presence.
-Despite this fact, many business owners and marketing teams are missing the experience or resources to internally manage their social media presence in a strategic way.
-More and more businesses are opting to outsource their social media management to freelancers, consultants, or agencies.
+It’s practically impossible for a business to operate without a social media presence in today’s market.
+Despite this fact, many business owners and marketing teams are missing the experience or resources to strategically manage their social media presence.
+More and more businesses are outsourcing their social media management to freelancers, consultants, or agencies.

 Source: The CMO Survey

 To help you determine the right pricing for your social media management business, here is a list of questions to ask yourself as a social media consultant, freelancer, or agency.
-Keep in mind that the factors listed below should be evaluated holistically to inform and define your pricing strategy.
+Remember that you should holistically evaluate the factors listed below to inform and define your pricing strategy.